Beale ciphers: Statistical analysis

 Another method to check the validity of the ciphers is to investigate some statistical aspects in different number bases.
 For example, one can investigate the frequency of the last digit in each number in the ciphers.
-These frequencies are not uniformly distributed – some digits are more common than others.
+These frequencies are not uniformly distributed—some digits are more common than others.
 This is true for all three ciphers.

 However, if one considers a base that is relatively prime to 10, then the last digits of the numbers in the unsolved ciphers turn uniform – each digit is equally common.
 The frequency of the solved cipher stays non-uniform.
 This indicates a complex behaviour in the solved cipher as one might expect from an encoded message, while the unsolved ciphers have a simpler behaviour.

-Humans have limited abilities when it comes to generating random numbers out of thin air.
-One explanation for the difference between base 10 and the other ones is that the numbers were produced by a human in base 10, which would mean that the ciphers are fraudulent.
+Humans have limited abilities when it comes to random number generation.
+One explanation for the difference between base 10 and other bases is that the unsolved ciphers' numbers were manufactured by a human in base 10, which would strongly suggest that the unsolved ciphers are fraudulent.

 Search attempts

-Despite the Beale Papers' unproven veracity, treasure hunters have not been deterred from trying to find the vault.
+Despite the unproven veracity of The Beale Papers, treasure hunters have not been deterred from trying to find the vault.
 The "information" that there is buried treasure in Bedford County has stimulated many expeditions with shovels, and other implements of discovery, looking for likely spots.
-For more than a hundred years, people have been arrested for trespassing and unauthorized digging; some of them in groups as in the case of people from Pennsylvania in the 1990s.
+For more than a century, people have been arrested for trespassing and unauthorized digging; some of them in groups, as in the case of people from Pennsylvania in the 1990s.

 Several digs were completed at the top of Porter's Mountain, one in the late 1980s with the land owner's permission as long as any treasure found was split 50/50.
-However, the treasure hunters only found Civil War artifacts.
+However, the treasure hunters found only Civil War artifacts.
 As the value of these artifacts paid for time and equipment rental, the expedition broke even.